NCEA Level 2 Classical Studies

 Teacher in Charge: Mrs G. Fernandez.

 Classical Studies is about the ancient Greek and Roman civilizations.
 The course is both challenging and exciting and is designed to interest students of different abilities and educational / cultural backgrounds.

 It focuses on:

-- Famous people who influenced the ideas and values of ancient people and shaped the world we live in.
+- Famous people who influenced the ideas and values of ancient society and shaped the world we live in.

 - Significant events and their impact on our lives and the lives of ancient people.